kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B):
     No
-  - Estimated amount of new objects: (e.g., new Object X for every existing Pod) The controller reports events on PVC while the agent reports events on Pod.
+  - Estimated amount of new objects: (e.g., new Object X for every existing Pod) The controller reports events on PVC while Kubelet reports events on Pod.
 They work independently of each other.
-It is recommended that CSI driver should not report duplicate information through the controller and the agent.
+It is recommended that CSI driver should not report duplicate information through the controller and Kubelet.
 For example, if the controller detects a failure on one volume, it should record just one event on one PVC.
-If an agent detects a failure, it should record an event on every pod used by the affected PVC.
+If Kubelet detects a failure, it should record an event on every pod used by the affected PVC.

     Recovery event will be reported once if the volume condition changes from abnormal back to normal.